aabbtree77/miniguestlog/README.md

 [Web Dev Cody](https://youtu.be/ixCEmwH1D8c?t=821) prefers Vercel for his Next.js deployments.

-I appreciate the service of render.com, but the free plan is only good for testing with external DBs and personal web apps, such as this one.
+The free plan is only good for testing external DBs and personal web apps, such as this one.

 ## MongoDB Atlas